 How did you get the part of Jimi in Wolfblood?

 It’s a funny story.
 I didn’t want to go to the audition for Wolfblood, the original character they wanted was a tall 6′ Indian bully type and I’m not that.
-Thankfully my dad pushed me in to going to the audition and said ‘you never know’ so I went to the audition and after a recall they thought I was really special they re-wrote the part for me to make him Jimi.
+Thankfully my dad pushed me into going to the audition and said ‘you never know’ so I went to the audition and after a recall, they thought I was really special and they re-wrote the part for me to make him Jimi.
 I’m always grateful for my dad for that push because it was a life-changing experience for me.